fantaisie-software/purebasic/README.md

 This is an open source project open to users' contributions.
 Contributions are not limited to code programming, there are many ways in which you can help this project grow, and some of them don't even require using [Git].

+Contents submissions to the repository should be made using [Git] and [GitHub], and pull requests should be submitted to the [`devel` branch][devel] (pull requests to `master` branch will not be accepted).

-To learn more on how to contribute to the growth of this project, please read our _[Contributors' Guidelines]_.
+To learn more on how to contribute to the project, read our _[Contributors' Guidelines]_.
+The Guidelines present an introduction to the project and it's goals, providing detailed instructions on the different ways you can contribute — including tips and useful links on how to start using [Git] and [GitHub].

 # Credits